 - bb.
 The project staff will be educated on the noise sensitive receptors.
 This will include not only their location, but also the type (resident, school, business, etc.), hours of operation, and any prior concerns communicated. - cc.
 Motorized construction equipment will be equipped with an appropriate, well-maintained muffler and will include silencers on both air intakes and air exhaust when reasonable.
 Contractors will have an established maintenance program for their equipment fleet and will ensure that necessary maintenance/repairs are performed before putting equipment into service.
 Equipment will also be pulled out of service to address deficiencies identified during operation.
-When noise sensitive receptors are present, specific attention will be given to the muffler systems on all combustion engines, as that is often a primary source of construction noise. - dd.
+When noise sensitive receptors are present, specific attention will be given to the muffler systems on all combustion engines, as that is often a primary source of construction noise.

+- dd.
 To the greatest extent practicable, construction equipment and vehicles carrying rock, concrete, or other materials will utilize designated routes that will cause the least disturbance to noise sensitive receptors. - ee.
 Where practicable, existing features will be utilized to minimize the impacts of construction noise on noise sensitive receptors.
 Such features will include bridges, berms, retaining walls, and buildings.
 Temporary features already necessary for performing the work, such as stockpiles and tool trailers, may also be strategically utilized to assist in this effort.
-Where necessary, temporary features, such as hay bales, will be constructed specifically to minimize construction noise where noise sensitive receptors are present.
+Where necessary, temporary features, such as hay bales, will be constructed specifically to minimize construction noise where noise sensitive receptors are present. - ff.

-ff.
 Where noise sensitive receptors are present, specific consideration will be given to the selection of equipment to be utilized.
 This may include the age of the equipment as newer equipment typically employs new technology with respect to emissions and noise, if shielding or engine enclosures are standard, size appropriateness, and power source (gas/diesel, electric/solar, pneumatic, hydraulic).

 Supplemental EA revisions: Item (a) was included in the 2012 FONSI.
 Item (t) was included in the 2012 FONSI but was modified to reference current requirements.
 Items (b) through (s) and (u) through (ff) were added to reflect KYTC's and ODOT's commitment to minimizing and mitigating temporary construction impacts.
+In response to public comments, item (aa) was expanded to include making project air monitoring and enforcement data publicly available in response to public comments.